-- Components have three purposes:
+& Components have three purposes:

 - To perform a service.

-- To allow change.
+- Contraction of the second seco

 - To be understood by developers reading it.

-- If it does not do any of these, it is "broken".
+- & If it does not do any of these, it is "broken".

-- Enables change and improves understandability.
+- & Enables change and improves understandability.

 Refactoring is an Iterative Process